 Important: Collection of assignments will be unannounced.
 So, you should do all of the homework assignments, even though only five will be randomly collected throughout the course of the semester.
-Logic, like mathematics, largely involves acquiring skills rather than merely memorizing facts.
-To acquire the skills needed in logic, it is important that you practice.
-Doing so will certainly benefit you when it comes exam time.
+Late homework assignments will not be accepted unless accompanied by the appropriate documents (see Section VIII below).